krb5/krb5/doc/rst_source/krb_admins/admin_commands/kprop.rst

 -------------

-*kprop*  is used to propagate a Kerberos V5 database dump file from the master Kerberos server to a slave Kerberos server, which is specfied by *slave_host*.
+*kprop*  is used to propagate a Kerberos V5 database dump file from the master Kerberos server to a slave Kerberos server, which is specified by *slave_host*.
 This is done by transmitting the dumped database file to the slave server over an encrypted, secure channel.
 The dump file must be created by :ref:`kdb5_util(8)`.

 OPTIONS